bobleesj/bob-the-blogger/170920-why-learn-rxswift.md

   3. Super easy to unit-test
   4. Short

 > **Note:** I've already covered each of them benefit above in the previous article.

 ### What is Reactive Programming
-Great, we've taken a look at what functional programming offers.
-What does reactive programming offer?
-Well, first of all, let's take a look at "non-reactive" code to appreciate reactive code.
+The second paradigm `RxSwift` adopts is reactive programming  To appreciate, let us take a look at "non-reactive" code to appreciate reactive code.

 #### Non-Reactive
-Let us you want to add two numbers.
+You want to add two numbers.

 ```swift
 var a = 1